-Valorisation of the Pacific Marine programme and support of the World Heritage marine programme
+Marine heritage: Support to the Central Pacific project and support to the World Heritage marine programme

 The “Marine heritage project: Central pacific”, on World Heritage and preparatory assistance to the transboundary inscription in Kiribati and the Cook Islands fell within the Global Strategy for a more balanced World Heritage List as initiated by the World Heritage Centre in 1996 and aimed to improve representation of small islands and marine areas of the Pacific zone on the World Heritage List.
 Only a few rare marine zones of the Pacific Ocean were inscribed on the World Heritage List in the early 2000’s.
 In 2002, UNESCO hosted a workshop in Hanoi, Viet Nam, bringing together experts from 25 countries in order to identify potential tropical marine zones for the list.
 More than 40 priority zones were proposed among which UNESCO launched three pilot projects.
 The “World Heritage project in the central Pacific zone” recommended naming a series of geologically ancient atolls and low altitude coral islands located in the central and remote part of the Pacific Ocean (territories of the United States of America, Kiribati, Cook Islands and French Polynesia) in order to inscribe them on the World Heritage List.
 These atolls and islands represent essential refuges for flora and fauna (marine and terrestrial), for migratory and sedentary species that reproduce there, and essential habitats for numerous endemic species that are threatened.
 Furthermore, these areas are of volcanic origin and the coral reef exhibits the stages of the evolution that led to the formation of the largest biotopes on earth.